 “It’s not breathing,” Madoc panted.
 “Give me a hand, here?”

-Tyrel sheathed his katari and dragged the dead amarog off his brother, helping him to his feet with a hand.
+Tyrel laid aside his katari to clean and dragged the dead amarog off his brother, helping him to his feet with a hand.
 “Are you okay?”

 “Nothing major.
 Bruises, mostly.
 It ripped my left arm.
 My own fault, I’m too used to having my claws on.
 What’s an amarog doing this far west?”